kryptogo/jobs/README.md

 - Deep insight into commodities/currencies or bitcoin
 - Familiar with Psychology is a plus
 - Outstanding experience of public sector is a plus

-#### Engagement Manager

-**Responsibilities**:

-This role is crucial for COBINHOOD to drive business growth with the ambition of rapid expansion.
-It would be a gateway of business approach for COBINHOOD to explore and to seek for business cooperation.
-You’ll obligate to be in high demand of engaging with clients, analyzing and designing business model, and closing deals.
-You’ll continue to cultivate your insights across various industries with COBINHOOD.

-**Essential Requirements**:

-- 2+ years experience in engaging with various business partners in different industries
-- Timely perceive and understand up-to-date knowledge, product and service offerings of cryptocurrency and blockchain
-- To deliver excellent presentation, analysis, international communication and travels
-- To conduct quick survey of industry; analyze and design business model

-**Desirable Requirements**:

-- Strong understanding of digital currencies/assets
-- Pragmatic knowledge of international payments
-- Deep insight into commodities/currencies or bitcoin
-- Familiar with Psychology is a plus
-- Outstanding experience of business consulting is a plus

 ---